sighupio/hnc-example-use-cases/README.md

 $ export PATH=${PWD}:${PATH}
 ```

-In the other hand while running MacOS you have to compile your own `hns` kubectl plugin.
+On the other hand, while running macOS, you have to compile your own `hns` kubectl plugin.
-*(It is also compatible while running linux)*
+*(It is also compatible while running Linux)*

 ```bash
 $ HNC_VERSION=v0.5.1